Breaking Aid Dependency With results-based financing

 For a model built on results-based financing, this is simply not sustainable.

-By systematically reducing non-revenue water, every cubic metre is used more effectively.
+For Max TapWater, reducing non-revenue water is a key priority, with technological innovation playing a significant role.
 This strengthens the financial foundation of the systems and increases the certainty that households can rely on safe, reliable water in the long term.

 Independent Instead of Dependent